Campus Security Systems, Be Ready for 3G Sunset

 At SSP, we listen, we innovate, we inform, and we stay with you every step of the way.

-Why Is There a Need for 3G Sunset?
+Why Campus Security Systems Is Need for 3G Sunset?

 Cellular providers are responsible for providing cellular services, developing new generations of networks, and the sunsetting of old networks.
 As newer and faster generations emerge, older generations are shut down to accommodate mobile devices’ increasing need and usage.
 It is expected that there will be 24 billion devices in use by 2024.
 Closing down the 3G network makes it possible to accommodate the massive number of devices while offering peak capacity and latency.